 a certainty.
 You may not receive all your capital back.

 A peer to peer loan made through our platform is illiquid – you are unable to transfer this to a third

 party and you are unable to withdraw from your commitment to continue providing the monthly

 Once you join a Circle and make the first loan you are committed to that Circle for the period of the

 loan.
 This applies even where you have already been drawn to borrow money.
 You should consider if

 you will be able to continue to meet payments under this agreement for the duration.

 If you are drawn early and obtain a mortgage you may be in a situation where you are both repaying

-your mortgage and paying into the circle on a monthly basis.
-You must determine if – in the even
+your mortgage and paying into the Circle on a monthly basis.
+You must determine if – in the event

-you are drawn early – you would be able to meet both payment.
+you are drawn early – you would be able to meet both payments.